Earnings-Call-Dataset/MAEC-A-Multimodal-Aligned-Earnings-Conference-Call-Dataset-for-Financial-Risk-Prediction/README.md

 ### How to execute the code

-Write a caller program to pass parameters into the execution of code.
-This code takes 8 parameters in total.
+Please run a caller program to pass parameters into the execution of code.
+There are 8 parameters to be set up in total.

-Example of how to call it:
+Example use case:

 ```
 python3.5 alignmentCore.py FolderPath(CompanyCode_YearMonthDay) TextPath(WorkDirectory/CompanyCode_YearMonthDay) AudioPath(WorkDirectory/CompanyCode_YearMonthDay/CompanyCode_YearMonthDay) AudioFormat(Eg."mp3") WorkDirectory LogFileName(Eg."log1.txt")